To Stop Intrusive Thoughts

 Symptoms of PTSD:

-Intrusive thoughts and images related to Obsessive Compulsive Disorder (OCD) are usually not real or actual events.
+Obsessive thoughts and images related to Obsessive Compulsive Disorder (OCD) are usually more voluntary.

-Or more disturbing, “What if I can’t control myself while using a knife and I stab everyone in the room.”
+Intrusive thoughts are more disturbing, “What if I can’t control myself while using a knife and I stab everyone in the room” or "What if I stab myself."
+"What if I can't control myself and I try to have sex with my mother."

 These are not fantasies or actual urges.
 These are unwanted fearful thoughts that can cause feelings of shame and self-doubt.